amyria3/SRR---Support-Russian-Resistance/ReadMe.md

 To-do:

-- add tags to seedDocs
 - animate clap-out
 - populate DB
 - remove x in search for other browsers
 - show an adequate error message when no data
+- add select & delete to search bar

+- add tags to seedDocs √
-- update ResourceType should be an array (√) -> then update seed-scripts, card & indexation √
+- update ResourceType should be an array (√)
+- update seed-scripts, card & indexation (√?)

 - redesign all the Icons √
 - repair fetch, make project take local data when fetch fails √